pizzo78/VALScoreboardTracker/README.md

 ## How to use

-- Fill config.ini file with your TEAMTAG or PLAYERNAMES (so they script can filter enemies out!)
+- Fill config.ini file with your TEAMTAG or PLAYERNAMES (so the script can filter enemies out!)
 - Put your desired screenshots in the /screenshots folder
 - Run the script
 - All the stats from the screenshot are now copied in your clipboard and saved in scoreboard.cvs!